rohitkb7782/Projectile-Motion-Lab/README.md

 ## Key Findings

-* Euler's Method accurately reproduces the analytical solution for ideal projectile motion when sufficiently small timesteps are used.
+* Euler's Method accurately reproduces the analytical solution for ideal projectile motion as the timestep size decreases.
 * The range error exhibits a linear relationship with timestep size, demonstrating the first-order convergence of Euler's Method.
 * Introducing quadratic air resistance significantly reduces both the projectile's maximum height and horizontal range, illustrating the influence of aerodynamic drag.